house-of-abbey/GarminThermoNest/doc/development.md

 _"After completing a Sandbox integration, if you would like to create a Commercial integration, you need to apply for Commercial Development by submitting a use case for review and approval.
 Upon approval, partners go through a certification process."_

-#### Compliance Matrix
+### Compliance Matrix

 So I wonder if Google Device Access has considered how appropriate their review guidelines are for a watch application.
-I would suggest a watch application:
+I suggest a watch application lives in a world where the primary function of the watch is to tell the time.
+Telling anything else brings us to the point of this application.
+It is not an "always on" application, but a "fleeting glance" one.
+You fire the application up, make the changes required and then revert to telling the time or tracking an activity.

+This changes the requirements against which I think Google should review applications:

 * Does not need to be up to date within seconds.
 * Does not need to track changes to structures and rooms since it will just be a fleeting check.
 Changes will be picked up next time.
 * Could benefit from a "refresh" button instead of polling the API continuously (and exceeding the 5 queries per minute limits imposed for thermostats in the sandbox for testing).
 In fact a refresh button can then be disabled for a few seconds to prevent refreshing too often and exhausting the query budget!
 * The PubSub mechanism is available.
 It was slightly painful to set up, and avoids the sandbox limits.
 Its a good candidate replacement but how does monkey C perform a streaming pull?
 It could perform a one object at a time pull and then post the `AckId`, and loop forever.
 Is that really necessary for this application?
 Just glance perform an action and return to the watch face.

-I also wonder how on earth any reviewer will manage to perform the review at all.
+I also wonder how any reviewer will manage to perform the review at all.
 Will they have the right device for the application?
 Will they just review the source code in a potentially unfamiliar Monkey C language.

-##### 1. Functionality
+#### 1. Functionality

+The following is our personal assessment of compliance with Google's product review guidelines.

 | ID   | Requirement                                                                                                                                                                                                                                                                                                                                                                        | Compliant | Comment |
 |-----:|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------:|---------|